jpulse-net/jpulse-framework/README.md

-# jPulse Framework v0.8.4
+# jPulse Framework v0.8.5

-A modern, lightweight web application framework designed for enterprise and government organizations.
-Built with Node.js, Express, and MongoDB, jPulse combines the simplicity of traditional server-side rendering with modern development practices.
+A modern **MEVN stack** (MongoDB, Express, Vue.js, Node.js) web application framework designed for enterprise and government organizations.
+Built on **MVC architecture**, jPulse uniquely supports **both MPA and SPA patterns**, giving you the flexibility to choose the right architecture for each part of your application.

 ## Why jPulse?